 Updates

-Join us to move residents to take action on the 2024 City Budget.
-We will be speaking to people across Toronto to contact their local Councillor to protect the crucial investments needed to fix our city.
+Join Progress Toronto to move residents to take action on the 2025 City Budget.
+We will be speaking to residents across Toronto to contact their local Councillor to protect the crucial investments needed to make our city better for everyone.
 Sign up here.